Research Associates & Visiting Profs

 Cameron Boult is an Associate Professor and Chair of the Department of Philosophy at Brandon University in Canada.
 Cameron’s research explores epistemic blame, testimonial injustice, and political ignorance (and the intersection of these topics) – he is the principle investigator on a two-year BURC-SSHRC Research Grant titled “Blame for Testimonial Injustice”.
 Cameron’s research visit Nov-Dec 2021 to UJ has led to fruitful areas of collaboration with ACEPS, particularly relating to epistemic decolonisation and epistemic injustice.
 Appointed: Dec 2021-Nov 2024.

-Amandine Catala is an Associate Professor in the Department of Philosophy at the University of Quebec at Montreal (UQAM).
+Amandine Catala is chair of Canada Research Chair on Epistemic Injustice and Agency and a Professor in the Department of Philosophy at the University of Quebec at Montreal (UQAM).
 Her current research focuses on epistemic injustice and agency in relation to various themes such as colonialism, indigenous issues, multiculturalism, racism, deliberative democracy, linguistic justice, think tanks, cognitive disability, neurodiversity, and the underrepresentation of women and other minorities in certain fields.
 Appointed Senior RA: Nov 2022-Oct 2025.

 Niels de Haan is a Lecturer at the Philosophy Department of the University of Vienna.
 His research focuses primarily on normative ethics and social ontology.
 He works on topics such as collective duties, collective responsibility, collective moral agency, moral responsibility, and normative reasons.
 Appointed: Nov 2022–Dec 2025.